Flights to Faroe Islands

 The flight from Iceland to the Faroe Islands will take you less than one and a half hour.
 That is why it has become increasingly popular to visit Faroe Islands after a stay in Iceland as a part of your North Atlantic experience.

 Your flight time to the Nordic archipelago will be quite short.
 Here you can see how long it takes to fly to the Faroe Islands from various places.

 - Edinburgh, 1h 25m

 - Barcelona, 3h 50m

-When travelling to the Faroe Islands, remember to bring your passport - and stay awake upon arrival in the Faroe Islands as you will see the fantastic landscape through the airplane window minutes before landing.
+When travelling to the Faroe Islands, remember to bring your passport – and stay awake upon arrival in the Faroe Islands.
+You will see the fantastic landscape through the airplane window minutes before landing.
 The view is stunning.

 The Faroe Islands are on many travellers’ to-to list for good reasons.
 You will gain a deeper understanding of real freedom and hear the sound of stillness.

 When you step out of the airplane, you step into an untouched world.
 Here are some of the most popular attractions in the Faroe Islands for you to visit while in the unspoiled Nordic archipelago.